 There is so much talk online of “finding our mom tribe”.
 Those people who will support and care for us.
 What if instead of offering it all to our children, we encouraged them to do that ONE THING they are passionate.
 Could we use the time sitting on the sidelines scrolling through profiles of people we’ve never met, to text the mom we’ve been wanting to get to know a little better to invite her over for coffee?

 I get it, you’re busy.
 Your laundry isn’t done.
 The house is a mess, but as a mom, it’s probably never going to be perfect.
 Her house probably looks the same way, and I find most people would rather create friendship than remain isolated because everything isn’t perfect.
 Invite the older woman from church (or the library) over for tea.
 These are the kind of people you want prioritize friendship in, not the perfect mom with one hundred thousand followers on Instagram.

 The True Place of Social Media

-I’ve talked about before how a “Hug is the greatest gift” we can give our children, but by prioritizing relationships we are also gifting them the beauty of an example of a person living in a vibrant community.
+I’ve talked about before how a “Hug is the greatest gift” we can give our children, but by prioritizing friendship we are also gifting them the beauty of an example of a person living in a vibrant community.
 We are passing on the tools that they need to be able to live and love well.

 Back to the list of Activities

-I’m not trying to say to give up all extra-curricular activities but prioritize.
+I’m not trying to say to give up all extra-curricular activities but prioritize friendship.
 As we head into the new year get an actual pad and pencil and decide what is the MOST important.
 They can’t do it all.
 You can’t do it all.
 In picking one thing we have to give up other things.
 Remember the choice we make for just this semester won’t ruin your child’s life, try something different.